majster0su0lin/SofaOs/README.md

-SofaOS
+# SofaOS

 A custom operating system with experimental on-device AI command support.

 WORK IN PROGRESS.
 THE SYSTEM ISN'T PERFECT — YOU WILL ENCOUNTER BUGS (GPFS, ETC.) IF USED INCORRECTLY.
-AI COMMANDS ARE PARTIALLY FUNCTIONAL: THEY PRODUCE OUTPUT, BUT IT'S NOT RELIABLY CORRECT YET, SO DON'T RELY ON THEM FOR ANYTHING IMPORTANT.
+AI COMMANDS ARE PARTIALLY FUNCTIONAL: SOME PRODUCE OUTPUT, BUT IT'S NOT RELIABLY CORRECT YET, SO DON'T RELY ON THEM FOR ANYTHING IMPORTANT.

 Requirements:
 if full: